kradow99/4enRaya_Haskell/README.md

 · · · · · · ·
 · · x o · · ·
 0 1 2 3 4 5 6
-CPU has choosen the row 2
+CPU has choosen the column 2
 Select a column
 >
 ```